It’s All Eyes and Ears in North Branford

 town, to have many hundreds of volunteers, from high school sports teams

-directing parking to our seniors scrubbing potatoes, it’s just amazing,”
+directing parking to our seniors scrubbing potatoes, it’s just amazing,” said Tracey Fair, a longtime volunteer.

 work of organizing the event is done by a dedicated group of residents